howdyai/botkit/packages/botkit/README.md

 yo botkit
 ```

-## Platform Support

-Botkit applications can be connected to many different messaging channels.
-[Platform specific documentation can be found on the main docs site.]()

-Botkit can connect to multiple messaging channels through the [Microsoft Bot Framework Service](https://dev.botframework.com).
-No plugins are necessary to use the Bot Framework service, and bots can be developed locally using the [Bot Framework Emulator](https://aka.ms/botemulator).

-The Botkit project includes official adapters for [self-hosted Websocket](), [Slack](), [Webex Teams](), [Facebook Messenger](), [Twilio SMS](), [Google Hangouts]().
-Using these plugins, your bot can communicate directly with the messaging platforms.

-Additional adapters can be found by searching npm for Bot Framework-compatible adapters.

 ### ** Remix on Glitch**

 Want to dive right in?
 [Remix one of our starter kits on Glitch](https://glitch.com/botkit).
 You'll start with a fully functioning app that you can edit and run from the browser!